 Even studies of incomplete reprogramming processes of iPSC have provided new means to revert aging in cells and paved the way for future research directions aiming to treat age-related diseases and to improve health in longevity.
 In prevision of their future potential use in therapies, stem cells and iPSC research communities are coming together to set up guidelines and recommendations to delineate the best approaches and practices to obtain and characterize iPSC with the highest quality necessary to derive cells for clinical applications.
-Efforts are also made worldwide to organize biobanks with traceable information and quality to store iPSC, that would be ready for prompt clinical interventions.
+Efforts are also made worldwide to organize biobanks with traceable information and quality to store iPSC that would be ready for prompt clinical interventions.
 There is no doubt that iPSC technology has helped basic and clinical researchers to make a leap forward in many fields of basic and applied research, including cell-based therapies.
-This relatively recent and evolving technology has rapidly opened a conduit between the bench and the bedside, and is already the object of several pioneering clinical trials to treat various diseases, including neurodegenerative diseases.
+This relatively recent and evolving technology has rapidly opened a conduit between the bench and the bedside and is already the object of several pioneering clinical trials to treat various diseases, including neurodegenerative diseases.
 Although these clinical assays may seem premature to many scientists and clinicians, their results are awaited with high expectations and will be determinant to accelerate and diversify clinical interventions based on iPSC-derived cells.

-Although many technical hurdles remain to be surpassed for iPSC technology to fully reach its potential.
-In just over ten years after its first development this technology has remarkedly led to several clinical applications, and provide new ways of obtaining disease models in vitro to better study the mechanism of human pathologies and to improve patients’ treatment in a more adequate and personalized manner.
+Many technical hurdles remain to be surpassed for iPSC technology to fully reach its potential.
+In just over 10 years after its first development this technology has remarkably led to several clinical applications and provided new ways of obtaining disease models in vitro to better study the mechanism of human pathologies and to improve patient treatment in a more adequate and personalized manner.
 Thus, iPSC technology has already been “a giant leap” in terms of obtention of human cells with incredible versatility and potential for therapeutic applications.

 ACKNOWLEDGEMENTS